yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/alternative-sdks/headless-sdk-payment.md

 >
 > In addition to the code examples provided, you can access the [Demo App](#demo-app) for a complete implementation of Yuno SDKs.

-## What's New
+## Related Links

-Track the latest Web SDK updates, new features, and breaking changes on the [changelog](../docs/web-sdk-changelog) page.
+Find more information and version history for the Web SDK below:
+* [Web SDK v1.3](https://docs.y.uno/v1.0.2_add-sdk-changelog-pages/changelog/web-sdk-v13-changelog#/): The latest version with improved UI grouping and multilingual support.
+* [Web SDK v1.2](https://docs.y.uno/v1.0.2_add-sdk-changelog-pages/changelog/web-sdk-v12-changelog#/): Updated `continuePayment` method and optional initialization parameters.